MCP Inspector - Authentication Bypass (CVE-2025-49596)

 CrowdSec has been tracking this vulnerability and its exploits since 24th of September 2025.

 Based on data from the CrowdSec network, nearly all observed exploitation of CVE-2025-49596 is fully opportunistic, with attackers indiscriminately scanning the entire internet.
 These attacks are automated and lack any form of target selection or reconnaissance.
-CrowdSec data also reveals a clear uptick in attacks involving CVE-2025-49596 over the past week.
-Activity is above the usual baseline, suggesting growing attention from attackers.
-This may reflect rising awareness, recent exploit releases, or expanded targeting efforts.
+In addition, according to the CrowdSec network, attack volume against CVE-2025-49596 has dipped slightly compared to the previous week.
+Although still commonly targeted, the decline suggests a cooling-off period.
+Long-term relevance remains, but attention is waning.

 Attackers exploit unauthenticated access to the /sse endpoint with parameters like transportType=stdio and command=echo to remotely execute arbitrary MCP commands on vulnerable MCP Inspector instances.
 These requests do not require authentication and can be used to gain code execution on affected servers.